podio/requirejs-react-jsx/readme.md

 If you want code coverage with [Istanbul](https://github.com/gotwarlost/istanbul) you will have to do a little extra work.
 Istanbul only instruments code required by nodes `require` function by default.
 However, you can make Istanbul also instrument RequireJS loaded dependencies in a node environment by adding the `--hook-run-in-context` switch.

+requirejs-react-jsx will automatically detect that it is being run in an Istanbul enabled environment and

-The `--hook-run-in-context` only makes Istanbul pick up normally loaded RequireJS files though, and not the ones transformed by requirejs-react-jsx.
-So requirejs-react-jsx has an added programmatic code instrumentation which is triggered based on the `ISTANBUL` environment variable being `'true'`.
+The `--hook-run-in-context` only makes Istanbul pick up normally loaded RequireJS files though, and not the ones transformed by RequireJS plugins.
+So requirejs-react-jsx will automatically detect that it is being run in an Istanbul enabled environment and manually instrument the transpiled code so Istanbul can collect coverage.

 A full example of a coverage script in `package.json` could look like this: